pratik-thakur/Weather-App/README.md

 Here you can check the live weather updates of the whole world .

+This is basically an Api that calls 2 different api and display the Information.
 In this application i had used mapbox api to fetch latitude and longitude and then passes it to open weather api from where i get json based data of weather of that particular location.

 Visit thit application at :